Eliminate harmful materials

 Chemical management and Electrolux Restricted Materials List

-In 2019, we continued the global roll out of our Eco@web tool.
-We completed the implementation of the tool in the Asia-Pacific, Egypt and Europe - including in two recently acquired cooker hood factories.
-We will continue to work toward completing the global implementation and to cover a larger supply base in the areas where Eco@web has already been installed.
+We will continue to work toward completing the global implementation and to cover a larger supply base in the areas where Eco@web has already been implemented.

 We have made significant investments in the U.S. to move to hydrocarbon refrigerants.
 For example, a large manufacturing site in the U.S. has already replaced a HFC blowing agent with cyclopentane, and other North American operations will follow suit.

-Improve the coverage of supplier declarations of chemicals throughout our regions, with particular focus on North America.
+Improve the coverage of supplier declarations of chemicals throughout our regions.

 |Raise the bar on chemical requirements, taking into account new scientific findings.|